-Developing Digital Capacity for an Analog Chuch
+Developing Digital Capacity for The Analog ChuRch

 • Build virtual community through engaging content (aimed especially at the “nones” where they are––providing resources to explore the life questions they are asking).
 What is the life/spiritual journey of a person and how does a parish’s digital strategy intentionally intersect?